ArmaShaik/covid-analysis-sql-tableau/SQL_Tableau_YelpCOVIDAnalysis/README.md

 ## 🧑‍💻 My Role

-As part of a 4-member team, I led the analysis and visualization for the following key insights (Slides 12–15):
+As part of a 4-member team, I contributed to SQL querying and led the analysis and visualization for the following key insights (Slides 12–15):

 - Identified franchise chains with the highest unit count pre- and post-COVID
 - Calculated and visualized average change in franchise units